|

 Disclaimer: These are ranges.
 Every woman’s cycle varies in length, so each of the four phases may be shorter or longer than what’s listed above.
 If your luteal phase is short (leading to a short cycle, overall), consider natural ways to lengthen it.

-At the end of the day, you want to work with your hormones, not against them.
-And while there are many ways to do this (blood sugar balance, birth control method, work schedule, supplements, sex life, and more), today the focus is on fitness.
+Ultimately, the goal is to work with your hormones—not against them.
+Although there are many ways to do this (keeping your blood sugar balanced, taking the right supplements, adjusting your social calendar, etc.), today the focus is on fitness.
 So, what does the data show?

-- Your resting heart rate / cardiovascular benchmarks fluctuates throughout the menstrual cycle. (source)
+• Your resting heart rate / cardiovascular benchmarks fluctuate throughout the menstrual cycle.
+Source

-- Women showed better performance in jumping-speed efforts in the luteal phase, and shows the lowest exercise capacity right before and during menstruation. (source)
+• Women showed better performance in jumping-speed efforts in the luteal phase and showed the lowest exercise capacity right before and during menstruation.
+Source

-- Elite athletes self-report decrease in their athletic performance in the menstrual phase and an increase in follicular phase. (source)
+• Elite athletes self-report a decrease in their athletic performance in the menstrual phase and an increase in the follicular phase.
+Source

 By planning your workouts with your cycle, you can graciously support what your body needs throughout the month.
-As someone who used to think every workout had to be intense, consistent, and filled with sweaty cardio (more of my exercise story, here), I can confidently say that learning to incorporate different types / intensities has been empowering, transformative, and freeing.
-I no longer discount short, lower-intensity workouts—after all, there is a time and place for them.
+As someone who used to think every workout had to be intense, consistent, and filled with sweaty cardio (you can read more of my exercise story here), I can confidently say that learning to incorporate different types/intensities has been everything from empowering to transformative.
+I no longer discount short, lower-intensity workouts—particularly as a mom of two little ones!
 Learning to exercise with my cycle has been a lesson in rest, recovery, variety, and giving my body what it actually wants.
-As always, this isn’t one-size-fits-all.
-That said, below is a a simple framework to follow to sync exercise with menstrual cycle.

-Below is a general framework, divided by menstrual cycle phase.
+Below is a general framework, divided by each menstrual cycle phase.
 While this structure seems to work with most of my clients, every woman’s cycle looks unique to them.
-Therefore, it’s important to have an awareness of which exercises / energy levels seem to correlate with your cycle.
+Therefore, it’s important to have an awareness of which exercises/energy levels seem to correlate with your cycle.

 menstrual phase (Days 1-5)